Framework-R-D/phlex-design/doc/ch_conceptual_design/data_organization.rst

 Data Organization
 =================

-This section provides a conceptual overview of *data products*, *data cells*, *data layers*, and *data layer hierarchies*, as defined in :need:`DUNE 85` :need:`DUNE 86` :need:`DUNE 87` :need:`DUNE 88`.
+This section provides a conceptual overview of *data products*, *data cells*, *data layers*, and *data-layer hierarchies*, as defined in :need:`DUNE 85` :need:`DUNE 86` :need:`DUNE 87` :need:`DUNE 88`.
-In addition, we discuss *data product families* and *data cell families*.
+In addition, we discuss *data-product families* and *data-cell families*.
 This section aims to establish a mental model for how all of these concepts facilitate scientific workflows without delving into implementation specifics.

 Data products represent things like raw detector readouts, calibration information, and derived physics quantities. :need:`DUNE 40`.
 We call these kinds of things represented by data products *conceptual data products*.
 Data product types are the programming language representations of conceptual data products.
 A data layer is an experiment-defined level of aggregation of data products.
-Some example data layers are run, subrun, spill, and an interval of validity for some flavor of calibration.
+Some example data layers are `Run`, `Subrun`, `Spill`, and an interval of validity for some flavor of calibration.
-Each Phlex job includes a `Job` data layer at the top of the data layer hierarchy.
+Each Phlex job includes a `Job` data layer at the top of the data-layer hierarchy.
 A data cell is a collection of data products, associated with a data layer.
-A data cell family is a family of data cells that are in the same data layer.
+A data-cell family is a family of data cells that are in the same data layer.
 The `Job` layer always includes a single data cell.
 :numref:`data-organization` illustrates the relationships between all of these.